jdavid459/ca-providers-py/README.md

 ## Tradeoffs you might have made, anything you left out, or what you might do differently if you were to spend additional time on the project

-Big tradeoffs here are mainly due to limited time and not having a database pre-spun up.
-If I had a DB to work with - or had the time to set up a DB that I could share with the team - I'd rather send all the raw data right to the DB and do all transformation work in SQL.
+Big tradeoffs here are mainly due to limited time and not having a pre-spun up database.
+If I had a DB to work with or had the time to set up a DB that I could share credentials too, I would have prefered to go that route.
 I think its preferable to have the raw data, all of the transformation steps, and the final data sets all within one language (SQL).
-Allows you to easier trace back the lineage of the data and you can also throw dbt on top of it for documentation & DAGs to understand the flows better.
+This allows you to easier trace back the lineage of the data and you can also throw dbt on top of it for documentation & DAGs to understand the flows better.
+I tried to set up a quick DB using SQLite but hit some snags that were too time consuming.
+I thought of spinning up a MYSQL DB / or Postgres DB but figured it wouldn't do much good if it was just on my local machine.

 ## Other notes